Peeragogy/peeragogy-handbook/README.md

 This book and accompanying [website](http://peeragogy.org) are a resource for self-organizing self-learners.

-This git repository contains the LaTeX source code for building the book.
-Specifically, we plan to have one branch for each language that the book has been [translated into](http://peeragogy.net).

 ## Requirements for building the book locally

 **To convert:**